ItzMeBlaze/ItzMeBlaze/README.md

-- 👋 Hi, I’m Blaze
+- 👋 Hi, I'm Neo
-- I’m currently learning Java , Javascript , C , Ethical Hacking....
+- I’m currently learning Javascript , C++.
-- 📫 DM me on discord at Blaze <3#8374
+- 📫 DM me on discord at Neo 💖#2021

-Lol default read me is bad.
+- i work on minecraft 1.12.2 and 1.8.9 hacked client and other stuff.